intel/SGXDataCenterAttestationPrimitives/README.md

 -------
 This project is BSD license.
 See [License.txt](License.txt)

-But Linux driver code is dual licensed under BSD/GPL v2.
-See [License.txt](driver/linux/License.txt)
+But driver code is dual licensed under BSD/GPL v2.
+See [License.txt](driver/License.txt)

 Third-party code is also used in this project.
-See [ThirdPartyLicenses.txt](QuoteGeneration/ThirdPartyLicenses.txt), [ThirdPartyLicenses.txt](QuoteVerification/ThirdPartyLicenses.txt) and [ThirdPartyLicenses.txt](driver/win/ThirdPartyLicenses.txt) for details.
+See [ThirdPartyLicenses.txt](QuoteGeneration/ThirdPartyLicenses.txt) and [ThirdPartyLicenses.txt](QuoteVerification/ThirdPartyLicenses.txt) for details.

 Contributing
 -------